gridiron-zone/huddle/x/posts/spec/02-concepts.md

 The post id specifies the id of the post to which the attachment is associated.

 ### ID
 An attachment id is the unique identifier within a specific post.
 This is automatically created when handling a `MsgCreatePost` or `MsgAddPostAttachment`.
-With the subspace id and post id, it can be used to uniquely identify an attachment within Desmos.
+With the subspace id and post id, it can be used to uniquely identify an attachment within Huddle.

 ### Content
 The content of the attachment.
 It can be either a media content (e.g. a picture, a video, a GIF, etc), or a poll.